Cannabis and Alzheimer’s Disease

 Cannabis is a potential alternative treatment not only for managing the systems of Alzheimer’s Disease with fewer side effects but for treating the cause of those systems.

-Research on the effectiveness of cannabis for treating symptoms of Alzheimer’s Disease are still in the beginning stages, but preliminary research provides evidence for its use.
+Research on the effectiveness of cannabis for treating symptoms of Alzheimer’s Disease is still in the beginning stages, but preliminary research provides evidence for its use.

 - A 2018 study concluded that “Treating Alzheimer’s disease mice with the psychoactive compound found in marijuana improves memory and reduces neuronal loss, suggesting a possible therapy for the human disease.”